 - Ensure all foreign income streams are documented using official statements to substantiate global income declarations to the NTS.

-- Review all relevant tax treaties to confirm the most advantageous method for managing withholding taxes on salary and investment returns.
+- Review all relevant tax treaties to confirm the most advantageous method for managing withholding taxes on freelance income and investment returns.

 Q: Must I file taxes in both my home country and Korea if I live in Korea?

 A: Yes.
-Residency status in Korea triggers reporting obligations under the NTS, and depending on the tax treaty, reporting to the home country may also be required to prevent double taxation.
+Residency status in Korea triggers reporting obligations under the NTS, and depending on your citizenship status and home country's laws, reporting to the home country may also be required to claim foreign tax credits and prevent double taxation.

 Q: How do tax treaties affect my expatriate income?